jordipons/sklearn-audio-transfer-learning/README.md

-# Audio Transfer Learning with Scikit-learn
+# Audio Transfer Learning with Scikit-learn and Tensorflow

 We use the [VGGish pre-trained model](https://github.com/tensorflow/models/tree/master/research/audioset) as a feature extractor.
 This was trained with [Audioset dataset](https://research.google.com/audioset/), that is conformed by 2M YouTube audios for the task of general audio tagging.
 Scikit-learn classifiers are employed to rapidly prototype competent audio classifiers that can be trained on CPU.